Labbeti/aac-metrics/README.md

 ### Is torchmetrics needed for this package ?
 No. But if torchmetrics is installed, all metrics classes will inherit from the base class `torchmetrics.Metric`.
-It is because most of the metrics does not use PyTorch tensors to compute scores and numpy or string cannot be added to states of `torchmetrics.Metric`.
+It is because most of the metrics does not use PyTorch tensors to compute scores and numpy and strings cannot be added to states of `torchmetrics.Metric`.

 ## References
 [1] K. Papineni, S. Roukos, T. Ward, and W.-J. Zhu, “BLEU: a